olee2002/SpringBootApp/README.md

 Create a deployment by running (name is "react-spring-app" and image is "gcr.io/react-spring-app-252019/my-spring-app") images don't need to be directly from gcloud. it can be hosted at dockerhub as well.
 ### Manually creating deployment & service
+below will create a deployment(pod)
 ```
 kubectl run react-spring-app --image=gcr.io/react-spring-app-252019/my-spring-app --port=8080 (creating deployment)
 ```
+service (service is created by exposing a deployment and settig default and target-port, type LoadBalancer automatically assign externalIP to a service)
 ```
 kubectl expose deployment react-spring-app --type=LoadBalancer --port=80 --target-port=8080
 ```